 Nevertheless, the company’s assets should get marked up at their reproduction value – at least – whenever the recovery happens, if it does someday.
 Opportunity thus appears asymmetric: a downside covered by tangible assets, for an upside that would be a multiple of the current share price.

-Era’s stock is the kind of cigar butt conservative investors should be happy to pick up as they sift through the current carnage in the O&G industry.
+Era’s stock is the kind of cigar butt patient investors should be happy to pick up as they sift through the current carnage in oil and gas.

-(Long ERA at an average price of $8 a share.)
+(Was long ERA at an average price of $8 a share; sold at $14.)